 Arrive Santiago, Chile

 Upon arrival in Chile’s capital city, meet your A&K representative and transfer to your hotel.
-In the afternoon, join your guide and set out to explore the sprawling metropolis.
-See the La Moneda presidential palace; Plaza de Armas; and the Museum of Pre- Columbian Art, which houses over 700 exhibits.
-After exploring the serene Lastarria neighborhood on foot, proceed to San Cristobal Hill’s funicular railway for a panoramic view of the city and the towering Andes Mountains.
-Then, visit the Pueblo de Los Dominicos Handicrafts Market before returning to your hotel.
+In the afternoon, join your guide and set out to view the city’s La Moneda presidential palace and Plaza de Armas.
+After exploring the serene Lastarria neighborhood on foot, proceed to San Cristobal Hill’s cable car for a panoramic view of the city and the towering Andes Mountains.
 Tonight, attend a welcome dinner at the city’s most lauded seafood restaurant.

 Easter Island | An Island Most Remote

-This morning, fly to remote Easter Island, a UNESCO World Heritage Site.
-Situated 2,300 miles from the nearest populated point, the 64-square-mile island exudes a Polynesian feel.
-Considered the world’s largest “open-air museum,” it is known for its moai, or human-like stone statues, which remain mysterious even to archaeologists.
-Upon arriving on the island, you are draped with traditional flower and shell necklaces and transferred to your hotel.
+This morning, fly to remote Easter Island, a UNESCO World Heritage Site situated 2,300 miles from the nearest populated point.
+Considered the world’s largest “open-air museum,” the 64-square-mile island is known for its moai, or human-like stone statues, which remain mysterious even to archaeologists.
+Upon arrival, you are draped with traditional flower and shell necklaces and transferred to your hotel.
 In the afternoon, take a walking tour of Hanga Roa and learn about local Rapa Nui culture.
-Pause for a Scenic Sundowner at the restored Ahu Tahai ceremonial complex, site of sturdy and fascinating statues.
-After dinner at your hotel, proceed to Hanga Vare Vare to see the first of the Tapati Rapa Nui activities, which feature verbal and visual performances that may include kai kai (string figures used for storytelling), takona (body painting), riu and ute (songs), pata’u ta’u (recitations), and a’amu (the narrative itself in te re’o, the Rapa Nui language).
+Pause for a Scenic Sundowner cocktail at the restored Ahu Tahai ceremonial complex, site of sturdy and fascinating statues.
+After dinner at your hotel, proceed to Hanga Vare Vare to see the first of the Tapati Rapa Nui activities.
+These performances may include kai kai (string figure storytelling), takona (body painting), riu and ute (songs), pata’u ta’u (recitations), and a’amu (narratives).

 Easter Island | Local Traditions

 Visit Ahu Vinapu, its incredible stone walls reminiscent of those built by the Incas.
 Ascend the Rano Kau volcano to the ceremonial village of Orongo, the center of the Birdman Cult.
 Here, a ceremony was held to elect the island’s religious leader, Tangata Manu.
-See the village’s meticulously restored, soft stone houses and the petroglyph-adorned cliff.
-Witness the Motu Nui, Motu Iti and Motu Kao-Kao, and take in the vast expanse of the Pacific Ocean.
-Then, head to Rano Raraku for the Tau’a Rapa Nui, which may feature a boat-rowing race, swimming competition and a marathon, during which competitors carry banana clusters.
+See the village’s meticulously restored, soft-stone houses and the petroglyph-adorned cliff.
+Take in a vast Pacific panorama spanning the islets Motu Nui, Motu Iti and Motu Kao-Kao.
+This evening, experience a vibrant series of Tapati competitions at Hanga Vare Vare.

 Enjoy your last morning on Easter Island before flying back to the mainland and Santiago, where you arrive late evening.

 Set out for the local wine district and tour Odfjell vineyard.
 Learn about each stage of the winemaking process, as well as organic and biodynamic farm management.
-Enjoy a wine tasting and a scenic, farewell Chilean-style barbecue lunch for a Chef’s Table experience.
+During a Chef ’s Table Experience, enjoy a wine tasting and a Chilean-style barbecue lunch.
 Return to Santiago and relax before your flight home.